 Step 3: Learning to Brew

 Once you’ve purchased some equipment and beans, it’s finally time to start brewing.
 Many manual methods will require some practice to hone your skills, but thankfully most are more rewarding than they are challenging.
 A great place to start is by finding a recipe for the specific beans you’re using, which might be available from the roaster or coffee shop you purchased from.
 If that’s not available, then you can also start by finding a starter recipe for your brewing equipment.
-Brew Methods is an excellent web resource for recipes, and we’ve also published some brewing guides of our own.
+We’ve published some brewing guides to check out.